DungTranCyber/enterprise-dotnet-remediation-case-study/docs/case-study.md

 7. Remove unsupported versions only after the supported replacement is confirmed.

 This project shows how vulnerability remediation requires more than just patching.
 It also requires validation, testing, safe rollback thinking, and clear reporting.

+## Scope and Impact

+This remediation affected roughly 3,000–4,000 endpoints out of an environment of about 10,000 assets.

+The project was not only a PowerShell automation task.
+It was a vulnerability management workflow involving scan validation, application-owner coordination, technical testing, and safe remediation planning.

+Microsoft .NET and .NET Framework vulnerabilities have appeared in CISA KEV historically, including remote code execution vulnerabilities.
+Because of that, outdated .NET components were treated as security-relevant software that needed controlled remediation instead of blind removal.

+## Component Selection

+One challenge was understanding which .NET components mattered from a vulnerability perspective.

+I reviewed Tenable plugin output to identify which .NET components were being reported as potentially vulnerable.
+The five repeated component patterns in the scripts were selected because they appeared in the vulnerability scan results:

+- Microsoft .NET SDK
+- Microsoft .NET Runtime
+- Microsoft .NET Host FX Resolver
+- Microsoft .NET Host
+- Microsoft ASP.NET Core Runtime

+Other outdated .NET-related components were also considered for cleanup, but the main detection/remediation logic focused on the components confirmed through Tenable plugin output.

+## Operational Challenge

+During testing, I had to think beyond whether the script worked technically.

+I had to consider production risks such as:

+- What if an application depends on a specific .NET component?
+- What if a server needs x86 instead of only x64?
+- What if old components were installed separately instead of through one SDK package?
+- What if uninstalling a component breaks an application?

+Because of this, remediation required coordination with technical teams and asset owners.
+If an application required .NET, the remediation path was not simply to remove it.
+The safer approach was to work with the owner or vendor to identify a supported version.